espocrm/documentation/development/view.md

             }, this);

-            // use listenTo & listenToOnce methods to listen to events of another object
+            // use listenTo & listenToOnce methods fore listening to events of another object
             // to prevent memory leakage
             this.listenTo(this.model, 'change', function () {